 I was born in Hampshire and trained to be a teacher at Rolle College in Exmouth, qualifying in 1996.
 I have worked in my current role as Headteacher at Queen Eleanor’s since September 2010.
 Before becoming Headteacher at QE I was Deputy Headteacher for 4 years at The Chandler C of E Junior School in Witley.
 I have taught in Church, State and Independent schools both in the UK and abroad over my career.
 I worked in the United States for 4 years, teaching in British schools in Washington DC & Chicago and have worked in state schools in the UK including the well renowned Guillemont Junior School in Farnborough.
 I have been very lucky in my teaching career and had many wonderful experiences.
 I have taught and lived in another country and had experience of both state and private schools.
 I have worked on Government pilot projects and had research published by the National College of School Leadership.
-I have also recently completed my training to become and Ofsted Inspector.
-I have many different hobbies and interests including supporting my beloved Tottenham and snowboarding.
+I am a former Ofsted Inspector and have many different hobbies and interests including supporting my beloved Tottenham and snowboarding.
 I am very into film and live music and attend concerts as often as I can.

-Jo Silvester – Deputy Head (Senior Leadership Team Member)
+Jo Davies – Deputy Head (Senior Leadership Team Member)

 I was born in Kingston upon Thames and trained to be a teacher at Kingston University.
 I have recently left Singlegate Primary School in Colliers Wood, after seven enjoyable years.
 During my time at Singlegate I taught in Years 3, 4, 5 and 6 and was lucky enough to be given the position of KS2 leader and Assistant Head teacher.
 I have also coordinated ICT, Breakfast/After school club, Gifted and Talented, School Engine (children’s voice) and was a mentor to student teachers and newly qualified teachers.
 Having moved to the area nearly three years ago I decided I would like to move out of working in London and gain a new experience of working in a school in Surrey.